Adeshppp/Java-Course/DataStructuresAndAlgorithm/readme.md

 when we have a concept and associates operations along with data then it is called as Abstract Data Type.

-## Array
+## Algorithms

-Searching an element in sorted array
+Task : Searching an element in sorted array

 1. Linear search : look for an element by traversing over all elements from start to end
 2. Binary search : Divide and conquer (for each step we are removing half array from consideration)